For best experience please turn on javascript and use a modern browser!

 • Flexible design of the programme

-The course is primarily self-study.
+The Scientific Programming course is primarily self-study.
 The best way to learn programming is by doing it, not only by listening to someone explaining it.
-So this course does not contain any on-site lectures except for the kick-off day at the start of the course and the on-campus tutorials.
+So this course does not contain any on site lectures except for the kick-off at the start of the course and we offer (optional) on-site tutorials.

-The course consists of three levels and a bonus level.
+Scientific Programming Part 1 consists of three levels and a bonus level.
 For the first two levels you can choose between two different modules (this is not applicable for the third level).
 This allows you to choose the module that fits your interests best.
+Scientific Programming 2 course has a fixed programme.

-The total amount of expected hours for this course is 80 hours over the course of 7 weeks.
-This means that the time investment for this course will average to a little over 11 hours per week.
+The total amount of expected hours for both courses is 80 hours over the course of 7 weeks.
+This means that the time investment for each of these courses will average to a little over 11 hours per week.

-The course concludes with a final exam which takes place on site at the Science Park campus.
+The courses conclude with a final exam which takes place on-site at the Science Park campus.
 There are two exam opportunities; the final exam and a resit (about two months later) if you did not pass the final exam.

-We really encourage you to complete the course within 7 weeks, but if you are not able to finish the course in 7 weeks you are able to continue with the course, finish your assignments and join the tutorials to get assistance until the next exam date (resit).
+We really encourage you to complete each course within 7 weeks, but if you are not able to finish it in 7 weeks you are able to continue with the course, finish your assignments and join the tutorials to get assistance until the next exam date (resit).

 • Modules